techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-compliance.md

 ## Supported notification methods

 Users with an assigned compliance recording policy know that their digital interactions with Teams are being recorded.
-Depending on the third-party recording solution and how it is configured, users may not be able to disable the recording and may not have access to the recording.
+Depending on the third-party recording solution and how it's configured, users may not be able to disable the recording and may not have access to the recording.

 Compliance recording notifications are supported for the Teams client experiences.
 The experiences can be both visual and audio.